 OpenKM offers an e-invoicing module that extracts invoices in the "XML" format to store them on the system.
 It also allows other functions, including the ability to validate the invoice via digital signature, download in PDF format or send notifications.

 CMIS is a specification for improving interoperability between Enterprise Content Management systems.
 OASIS approved CMIS as an OASIS Specification on May 1, 2010.
-It proposes a data model plus a set of generic services and several HTTP-based protocol bindings for these services, including SOAP and REST/Atom.
+It proposes a data model plus a set of generic services and several HTTP-based protocol bindings for these services, including REST/Atom.

 OpenKM has several applications, which enable us to sign documents electronically to scan in PDF format.